-- Wine Connoisseur: Your committee will need at least one wine connoisseur to be your wine expert and assist with brining in others in the wine industry.
+- Wine Connoisseur: Your committee will need at least one wine connoisseur to be your wine expert and assist with bringing in others in the wine industry.
 Ideally, the wine connoisseur is also connected to wine merchants, vineyards, sommeliers, restaurants or wine bars in your area.
 Wine companies and wineries are constantly looking to promote their wines.
 The wine connoisseur is responsible for working with these businesses and getting them to sign on for the wine tasting event.

-- Corporate Sponsorship and Donations: Corporate sponsors are an integral part of most wine tasting events.
+- Corporate Sponsorship and Donations: Corporate sponsors are an integral part of most wine tasting for charity events.
 This team should have experience in sales and building partnerships to create sponsorship packages that outline benefits and obligations.
 They will then raise money for your organization by soliciting event sponsorships from local businesses.
 In-kind donations can also be solicited for wines, printed materials, silent auction items, raffle prizes, wine related gifts and more.
 The sponsorship coordinator or group will want to work closely with the marketing team to ensure all sponsor obligations are fulfilled (i.e. signage, logo inclusion on printed materials, thank you plaques and more).

 - Marketing & Public Relations: It may be beneficial to have someone with a communications background for this role.
 This person will write press releases and pitch story ideas to media.
 They will also create print and promotional materials (i.e. flyers, print ads, event posters, etc.) to help spread the word about the wine tasting throughout the community.